danealexander/dotfiles/README.md

 This will symlink the appropriate files in `dotfiles` to your home directory.
 Everything is configured and tweaked within `~/dotfiles`.

-`dot` is a simple script that installs some dependencies, sets sane OS X defaults, and so on.
+`dot` is a simple script that installs some dependencies.
 Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

 ## components